Sans7349/GLOBAL-WINE-CONSUMPTION-BY-COUNTRY/README.md

-# GLOBAL-WINE-CONSUMPTION-BY-COUNTRY
+# GLOBAL-WINE-CONSUMPTION-BY-COUNTR
+Developed an ML project in Python, utilizing Pandas for robust data handling, Scikit-learn for advanced machine learning algorithms, Matplotlib.pyplot for insightful data visualization, and tkinter for building an intuitive user interface.
-The project focused on forecasting global wine consumption by country, featuring interactive scatterplots to illustrate data relationships.
-This experience enhanced my skills in data science tools and deepened my expertise in programming and predictive analytics.
+Focused on forecasting global wine consumption by country, the project showcased interactive scatterplots to depict intricate data relationships.
+By seamlessly integrating these libraries, I adeptly processed diverse datasets, trained predictive models, and visualized compelling insights into socio-economic influences on wine consumption patterns across regions.
+This endeavor not only sharpened my proficiency in data science tools but also deepened my expertise in programming and predictive analytics.